 - Intellectual property infringement

 - Intentional infliction of emotional harm

-Make sure whatever insurance policy you choose covers the perils/torts that you’re most at risk for.
+Make sure whatever insurance policy you choose covers the perils/certain intentional torts that you’re most at risk for.
 If they are excluded from the policy, see if they can be added as an endorsement.
 If not, it’s time to shop around.

-Your insurance company will cover media liability claims lodged against you up to the coverage limits of your particular policy.
+Your insurance company will cover media liability claims lodged against you up to the policy limits of your particular insurance plan.
 There is usually a “per claim” or “occurrence” limit and an “aggregate” limit, i.e. the total amount they’ll pay out during the policy period.

 What Does Media Liability Insurance Cover?

-Here are some examples of the types of claims that are covered:
+Here are some examples of the types of claims that this policy covers:

-- Example #1: As a newspaper publisher, you’re responsible for giving the go-ahead for all of your content that is being published/distributed.
+- Example #1: As a newspaper publisher, you’re responsible for giving the go-ahead for all of the content that is being published/distributed.
 Your writers all have sources they use for projects whose names and identities are kept hidden.
-A source for one of your writers was accidentally exposed, and sues your business for breach of confidentiality.
+One of your writers accidentally exposed the private information of a source and sues your business for breach of confidentiality and emotional distress.
 Your media liability insurer will provide you with a legal defense and cover settlements if necessary.

 - Example #2: You’re in the film production industry and have just released a new movie.
 A composer hears your soundtrack and believes you’ve used some of his music without obtaining licensing rights.
-He sues your film production company for copyright infringement and insists on back payment.
-Luckily, your media liability insurer will cover this claim.
+If the music publisher sued your film production company for copyright infringement and insisted on back payment, your media liability insurer will cover this claim.